Judging the Size of the Earrings You Like

 It turns out that ratio of face size to ear size isn’t standard among human beings.
 You may have often seen that big-looking faces have small ears or small-looking faces have big ears.
 Tall bodies have small-looking fingers, short bodies have long-looking fingers.
 Isn’t it?
 When there is such variation in human bodies, it does become difficult to gauge the size of what you are looking at.
 Isn’t it?

-Now, earrings aren’t clicked or recorded in videos to show just the size; photos and videos are also shot to know the details, intricacies, fineness of craftsmanship et al. Small earrings have to be up close and in a much bigger size for buyers to see and appreciate the details.
-Buyers also observe that in pictures they feel much bigger than when they see them in actual.
+Now, earrings aren’t clicked or recorded in videos to show just the size; photos and videos are also shot to know the details, intricacies, fineness of craftsmanship et al.

 So what’s a good way to get a good feel of the size of the earrings?